GatorIO/gator-score/README.md

 The API uses a REST interface, so it can be used from any platform.

 ## Free version
-There is a free version available that is rate-limited.
+There is a free version available that is rate-limited, so it should not be used for realtime access.
 No access token is required for the free version.

 # Usage